malaei/SUPERHEX/docs/tutorial.rst

 Here, ``m`` indicates the supercell volume, and ``n`` refers to the structure index.

+The file ``struct_analysis.csv`` contains all the necessary information for selecting an appropriate supercell for exchange calculations.
+For this example, the first 30 lines of ``struct_analysis.csv`` are shown below:

-.. csv-table:: Supercell Structure Data
+.. csv-table:: Supercell Structures Data
    :header: "struct_vol", "struct_num", "first_dep_col_ind", "permitted_farthest_J", "rank", "independent_configs", "latt_abc_var"

    12,27,14,J13,14,100.0,5.48660820765528